manojs1099/portfolio-website/README.md

 ## Experience

 ###   Software Engineer - Subaru (October 2023 - July 2024)
-- Designed and deployed RESTful APIs using Golang and Python, enhancing frontend-backend integration and significantly reducing response times.
+- Engineered software solutions using Java and Spring Boot, achieving a significant reduction in processing time and enhanced system performance.
-- Developed scalable frontend components with React and AngularJS, leading to a 20% increase in user engagement and satisfaction.
+- Designed and implemented RESTful APIs, which improved data integration and increased data accuracy by 30%.
-- Streamlined development with CI/CD pipelines using Jenkins and Docker, drastically reducing deployment times.
+- Developed CI/CD pipelines and utilized AWS and Azure to accelerate deployment times, boosting overall operational efficiency.
-- Automated critical processes using Python, resulting in a 35% reduction in operational costs and faster task completion.
+- Collaborated with cross-functional teams to ensure software solutions aligned with business objectives, resulting in a 15% improvement in project delivery timelines.
-- Optimized backend performance in Golang and Python, boosting website performance, user satisfaction, and conversion rates.
+- Conducted unit and integration testing to ensure software reliability, reducing production bugs and maintaining software quality.
-- Mentored junior developers, improving overall team productivity and code quality by 20% through consistent technical guidance and code reviews.
+- Established data analytics and reporting features with SQL and BI tools, enabling better resource allocation and actionable insights.

 ### Full Stack Software Engineer Intern - ZT Systems (May 2023 - August 2023)
 - Built and maintained high-performance web applications using React, Node.js, and MongoDB, enhancing user satisfaction for online banking and investment platforms.